0xPoly/pocket-library/README.md

     git clone --depth 1 https://github.com/0xPoly/pocket-library.git

+Install make's dependencies:

+    sudo apt-get install subversion build-essential libncurses5-dev zlib1g-dev gawk git ccache gettext libssl-dev xsltproc

 Next, download and build the image:

     make all ARCH=ar71xx TARGET=TLMR3420

 If all goes well, you should have an image located in `build/openwrt/OpenWrt-ImageBuilder-*/bin/`.
 The image that you need to install to the router ends with `*-factory.bin`.

+Beforing powering up the device, we will need to unzip the contents of `usb.zip` onto a USB flash drive.
+Make sure the flash drive has one FAT partition.
+All the books will be stored on the flash drive.

+Insert the flash drive into your router, install the generated image.
+If all goes well, after some amount of time the router will reboot and Pocket Library will be up and running.